pburman22/100-Python-Projects-in-100-Days/README.md

 **2. Tip Calculator:** I take user inputs to calculate the total bill and the tip amount.
 **3. Treasure Island:** Created a game where the user can navigate to find the treasure.
 **4. Rock Paper Scissors:** Script for getting user input to see if they chose rock, paper, or scissors.
+**5. Password Generator:** This generates an automatic password based upon the parameters.